Jonathan Roberts (writer)

 Jonathan Roberts (born May 10, 1956) is an American screenwriter, television producer and author.
-He is known for having co-written Disney's The Lion King.
+He is known for having co-written Disney's 1994 film The Lion King.

 Life and career

 Born in Boston, Roberts studied English literature at Brown University and took a summer graduate program on book and magazine publishing at Harvard before launching his career.

-His first written work was on The 80s: A Look Back and The Official Preppy Handbook, which became a New York Times bestseller.
+His first written work was on the 80s: A Look Back and The Official Preppy Handbook, which became a New York Times bestseller.

 Roberts's first screenplay credit was on The Sure Thing in 1985.
-He later went on to write for Fast Times, in which he also served as producer.
+He later went on to write for Fast Times, in which he also served as a producer.

 Roberts then joined Disney's story department and worked on the award-winning 1994 animated feature The Lion King with Irene Mecchi and Linda Woolverton.

 He also co-wrote the screenplays for James and the Giant Peach and The Hunchback of Notre Dame while at Disney.

-Roberts served as producer on Beverly Hills 90210 and Head of the Class.
+Roberts served as a producer on Beverly Hills 90210 and Head of the Class.